chawins/Adversarial-Examples-Reading-List/README.md

   - Use gradient descent to search a latent variable $z$ that produces a sample $G(z)$ closest in L2 distance to a given input $x$, i.e. $\min ||G(z) - x||_2^2$
   - Problems: require GAN that can model the data distribution (almost) perfectly, GD steps add lots of overhead, still vulnerable to on-distribution adversarial examples
 - Ilyas et al., "The Robust Manifold Defense: Adversarial Training using Generative Models," 2018.
+- L. Schott et al., "Towards the First Adversarially Robust Neural Network Model on MNIST," 2018. [[link]](https://arxiv.org/abs/1805.09190)
+  - ABS (Analysis by Synthesis): train VAE for each class of MNIST, use GD to find a point in the latent space that minimizes lower bound of log-likelihood (for VAE's of all classes), finetune with learnable class-dependent scalar, pass to softmax for classification
+  -  Greate evaluation: evaluated on different attacks, norms, and with multiple defenses.
+For each sample, use many attacks and report one with smallest distortion
+  -  ABS seems to be the most robust model for all norms ($L_0, L_2, L_\infty$), but successful attacks on ABS have a high variance of distortion
 ### Beating Defenses
   - N. Carlini and D. Wagner, “Adversarial Examples Are Not Easily Detected: Bypassing Ten Detection Methods.”
   - W. He, J. Wei, X. Chen, and N. Carlini, “Adversarial Example Defenses: Ensembles of Weak Defenses are not Strong.”